iameo/B2N/README.md

 - split terminal.
   command I: python twitter_stream.py (responsible for collecting live tweets; TWITTER API STREAMING) command II: python dev_server.py (to run app on server)

+### NB:
+I've decided to include the DBs with stored data so that could be used to fill up the web app on local server.
+Also, you can extract the tweets for other (NLP) projects.